garfix/nligems/doc/internals.md

 - Find an exact answer (question-answering)
 - Locate information in unstructured text sources (information-retrieval)
 - Perform tasks like an assistant (virtual-assistant: SIRI, Alexa)
-- Keep a conversation alive (chatbot: ELIZA, JABBERWACKY)
+- Keep the conversation alive (chatbot: ELIZA, JABBERWACKY)
 - Direct a robot (robot: SHRDLU)
 - Help the user make a selection (decision-support: IR-NLI, WISBER)
 - Help the user fix a problem (troubleshooting: SOPHIE)
 - Perform therapy (therapy: Woebot)
-- Perform customer support
+- Perform customer support (customer-support)
 - Model human cognition (cognitive-model: DAYDREAMER, ACRES)
 - Create a paraphrase of a story (story-understanding, MARGIE, SAM)
 - Prototype / proof-of-concept (show how a certain technique can be used)

+Note that I use the term "chatbot" only for systems that aim to keep the conversation alive.
+The industry currently uses the term for all kinds of NLI systems, however, and this only leads to confusion and misguided expectations.

+Chatbots can have a number of skills to entertain the user.
+Some of these are:

+- Tell a joke
+- Name a news headline
+- Compose a poem
+- Provide information about the weather
+- Answer questions (through an external service)

+A single skill may involve a series of interactions with the user.

 ## Interaction